Skip to content

 });

-By default, Alchemy will resolve the account ID from the API or OAuth token.
+By default, Alchemy will resolve the account ID from the Profile or look it up using your API Key or Token.

 Terminal window